Community Clay's History

 Kris Cravens, head of the ACA ceramics program, began her career in fashion merchandising and design.
 Fifteen years ago, she began working in clay, and she added glass fusion to her work more recently.
 Currently represented by three Detroit galleries and a successful Etsy store, she has also participated in a number of art fairs including the Ann Arbor Art Fair and Art-A-Licious.
 Kris enjoys teaching ceramics, and she is a board member of the LCVA/ACA and a former board member of the Michigan Ceramic Art Association (MCAA).

-Pi Benio - ACA Executive Director & Instructor
+Pi Benio - ACA Programming Director & Instructor

 Laura VanCamp - Resident Artist & Instructor